swordfatih/tablite/README.md

 ╘══════════╧═════════════════════════════════════════════════════════════════════════════════════════════════╛
 ```

-Here are the different possible options and their documentation:
+Here is a list of the available options and their documentation:
 ```js
 ╒════════════╤═════════════════════════════════════════════════════════════════════════════════╤═══════════════════════════════╕
 │   Option   │ Documentation                                                                   │ Data                          │